 Lens Tint

-The Holosun 507C X2 features a slight bluish lens tint, but it doesn't significantly hinder your ability to see clearly through the lens, whether you're indoors or under the sun.
+I've noticed that my Holosun 507C X2 has a slight bluish lens tint, but it doesn't significantly hinder my ability to see clearly through the lens, whether I'm indoors or under the sun.

-It's important to note that astigmatism can differ from person to person, and the effectiveness of an optic optimized for astigmatism depends on the individual shooter's vision.
+It's important for me to remember that astigmatism can vary from person to person, and the effectiveness of an optic optimized for astigmatism really depends on my own vision as an individual shooter.

 Build Quality